-Boasting a full complement of strings, winds and percussion, Purdue’s orchestras tackle everything from movie themes and lighter fare, to the most serious works of the classical repertoire.
+Boasting a full complement of strings, winds, and percussion, Purdue’s orchestras perform everything from masterworks of the symphonic literature to movie music and lighter fare.

-Also directed by King, provides performance opportunities for students who are not selected for the Philharmonic Orchestra or who want an ensemble experience with a more relaxed atmosphere.
-The Purdue Symphony uses a standard instrumentation.
-String players rehearse twice each week, and wind player and percussionists play with the orchestra one day each week.
-The orchestra performs two concerts each semester.
+Symphony Orchestras provide performance opportunities for students who want an ensemble experience with a more relaxed atmosphere.
+The Purdue Symphony ensembles use a standard instrumentation.
+String players rehearse twice each week, and wind player and percussionists play with the orchestras one day each week.
+The orchestras performs two concerts each semester.

 In the past, Purdue orchestras have performed special concerts for the Indiana Music Education Association at its annual convention, and collaborated with the Purdue Musical Organizations in performances at the Hilbert Circle Theater, the home of the Indianapolis Symphony Orchestra.
 Soloists for the Hilbert Circle Theatre concert series have included: Susan Rider, trumpet performer with the United States Marine Band, Daniel Rodriquez, America’s Singing Policeman, whose career as a performer began following events of 9/11, 2001, Doug LaBreque, Broadway’s “Phantom of the Opera,” Byron Stripling, jazz trumpet legend and Broadway’s “Satchmo.”